About this course

 Flexible study

-- full-time undergraduate degrees are usually completed in three years.
+- full-time undergraduate degrees are usually completed in 3 years.

-- part-time students cover the same content, but over a longer time-scale, between four and eight years.
+- part-time students study the same course content over a longer period, typically between 4 and 8 years.

 We regularly review our courses to ensure and improve quality.
 This course may be revised as a result of this.
 Any revision will be balanced against the requirement that the student should receive the educational service expected.
 Find out why, when, and how we might make changes.